How do I verify the authenticity of a Bernstein Bitcoin certificate?

 These are the steps you have to take to generate the Project Data public key and therefore prove their existence and integrity:

-i) calculate the SHA-256 hash for each file contained in the .zip container; ii) sort the resulting hashes alphabetically and concatenate them; iii) calculate the SHA-256 hash of the resulting string; iv) use the obtained hash as a Bitcoin private key; v) compute the corresponding public key; vi) check that the resulting hash, expressed as a string of 64 hex characters, matches the Project Data publick key displayed in the certificate. (explain the 64 vs 66 character mismatch)
+i) calculate the SHA-256 hash for each file contained in the .zip container; ii) sort the resulting hashes alphabetically and concatenate them; iii) calculate the SHA-256 hash of the resulting string; iv) use the obtained hash as a Bitcoin private key; v) compute the corresponding public key; vi) check that the resulting hash, expressed as a string of 64 hex characters, matches the Project Data public key displayed in the certificate. (explain the 64 vs 66 character mismatch)

-✔ If date, protocol version and MULTISIG scrip match, you have successfully authenticated your certificate!
+✔ If date, protocol version, and MULTISIG scrip match, you have successfully authenticated your certificate!

 === Final remarks ===

-- Please note that the above procedure enables you to prove the existence and integrity of just a specific file of the project without being forced to reveal all files associated to the certificate.
+- Please note that the above procedure enables you to prove the existence and integrity of just a specific file of the project without being forced to reveal all files associated with the certificate.

 - The above steps does not prove the ownership of the Project Owner over the project files.
 This can be obtained by following these instructions.